-Intrapreneur: A term first coined by Gifford Pinchot in 1985, and further popularized by Steve Jobs in a Newsweek article in the same year.
-The term caught on, but it took some more years before Intrapreneurship programs became mainstream, and organizations started to encourage the intrapreneurs within.
+Intrapreneur: A term first coined by Gifford Pinchot in 1985 and further popularized by Steve Jobs in a Newsweek article in the same year.
+The term caught on, but it took some more years before intrapreneurship programs became mainstream, and organizations started to learn about the benefits of intrapreneurship.

-A good plan would be to establish an environment where intrapreneurs can work on their ideas.
-Thus, was the beginning of intrapreneurship programs and incubators where employees can innovate.
+A plan to establish an environment where intrapreneurs can work on their ideas.

 In our post today, we will share a few examples of organizations that came up with intrapreneurship programs and their resultant products.

-In 2011, Johannes Nuenning, the VP of Business Strategy at Deutsche Telekom came up with the idea of UQBATE–an intrapreneurship program to support employees who wanted to realize their ideas and become entrepreneurs.
+In 2011, Johannes Nuenning, the VP of Business Strategy at Deutsche Telekom, came up with the idea of UQBATE–an intrapreneurship program–to support employees’ innovation and intrapreneurial spirit.
 It was a platform for the company’s internal entrepreneurs to express their ideas.

-Since the inception of UQBATE, 400 ideas were tested with the participation of more than 600 employees.
+Since the inception of UQBATE, 400 ideas have been tested with the participation of more than 600 employees.

 Some of the success stories of this program include